 Now comes the fun part: prepare yourself for potentially powerful odors.
 Rubber, or other protective gloves on, you can use the plastic cup to scoop out the sludge from the sump pump pit into the garbage can (you might have to take out some bricks at the bottom first).
 You want to clear out the sump pit entirely if you can.
 Once this buildup and debris has been removed, then the pump will be ready to be reconnected.
 Refill the pit with water to determine that everything has been connected correctly, that the pump turns on and the float is unobstructed, free to move.

 While not the most pleasant job, this certainly is necessary.
 In fact, if you live in a place that is inhospitable to sump pumps, such as in sandy environs, you want to clean your sump pump at least once a year.
 You definitely cannot go without cleaning it once every five years.
 Read more sump pump maintenance tips to make sure you are taking the proper steps to keep your sump pump in good condition.
 Knowing why pumps fail is the best way to ensure yours is in working order.

 Having Problems?
 Contact A-1 Sewer & Septic Service, Inc.

 If it is already too late and a sump pump is clogged, or if another problem, such as a burst pipe, leads to a flood, then you can find the emergency service from our team of plumbing technicians.
-At A-1 Sewer & Septic Service, Inc., we can provide the efficient service you need whenever disaster strikes, and for no extra cost, even if that means solving an issue in the evening or on the weekends.
+At A-1 Sewer & Septic Service, Inc., we can provide the efficient service you need whenever disaster strikes, even if that means solving an issue in the evening or on the weekends.
 No matter how great or how small your plumbing problem, one of our Kansas City plumbers can provide the service you deserve.

 For a quote, contact our office today!